 Additions to the cast include Rosa Salazar (Insurgent) as Brenda, Jacob Lofland (Mud) as Aris Jones, Giancarlo Esposito (Once Upon a Time) as Jorge, Katherine McNamara (Contest) as Sonya, Nathalie Emmanuel (Game of Thrones, Hollyoaks) as Harriet, and Aidan Gillen (Game of Thrones) as Janson/Rat-Man.

-The original cast were fantastic so it’s great to see them all return, and I can’t wait to see more of O’Brien’s and Scodelario’s chemistry on-screen.
+The original cast are fantastic so it’s great to see them all return, and I can’t wait to see more of O’Brien’s and Scodelario’s chemistry on-screen.
 It’s also brilliant to see two Game of Thrones actors in the new line-up, which can be nothing but a huge bonus.

 The Maze Runner: The Scorch Trials is set to be released on 11th September.